oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Update3 use case

-The Update3 use case demonstrates deploying an an updated WebLogic application to the running [Update1 use case](#update1-use-case) domain using an updated Docker image.
+The Update3 use case demonstrates deploying an updated WebLogic application to the running [Update1 use case](#update1-use-case) domain using an updated Docker image.

 In the use case, we will: